BuildOnViction/tomox-sdk/WEBSOCKET_API.md

 ## ORDER SUCCESS MESSAGE (server --> client)

-The order success message indicates that the order was successful and correctly executed on the Ethereum chain.
+The order success message indicates that the order was successful and correctly executed on the TomoChain.

 The general format of the order success message is the following: